 Evidence of Meeting the Standard:

 1. The institution verifies and maintains currency of employment opportunities and other external factors in all of its career-technical disciplines.
 Modesto Junior College offers 48 programs in career technical education (CTE) that culminate in the award of either a degree or a certificate. (list of CTE program degrees & Certificates) In compliance with California Code of Regulations Title 5, the curriculum review process includes provisions for CTE curriculum to be reviewed every two years.
 (Curriculum matrix) As part of the Career Technical Education (CTE) Program Review process faculty conduct an analysis of curriculum, course scheduling, student learning outcomes assessment, productivity, enrollment trends, staffing, labor market data and information, and changes in the industry.
-(CTE sample program review) CTE Program Review also includes processes to gather input and feedback from program advisory committees as well as review and analysis of labor market data documenting workforce needs.
+(CTE sample program review) CTE Program Review also includes processes to gather input and feedback from program advisory committees as well as review and analysis of labor market data documenting workforce needs, and student internship opportunities.
+(Advisory Committee minutes –Irrigation Tech)

 Other measures of student success and achievement such as gainful employment, licensure examination pass rates, completion, and labor market salary increase resulting from skill enhancement or skill building serve as evidence that that graduates completing career-technical degrees and certificates demonstrate technical and professional competencies that meet employment standards.
 These outcomes are tracked and assessed through review and analysis of Data Mart, Student Success Scorecard, and Salary Surfer data provided by the California Community College Chancellor’s office.
 The College maintains Gainful Employment Data and Licensure Exam Pass Rates which are available on the college website. (links to program data) The College utilizes Perkins Core Indicator Reports for general information regarding outcomes in Career Technical Educational programs. (link to program site) MJC participates in the CTE Employment Outcomes Survey sponsored by the California Community College Chancellor’s Office.
 This survey provides additional data on student post completion employment and success. (link to survey data)